 Focus on Reading

-This independent reading assignment is a collection of six Independent Reading Tracking Forms and one Reading Journal Assignment.
+- Independent Reading Journal Assignment – This independent reading assignment is a collection of six Independent Reading Tracking Forms and one Reading Journal Assignment.
 These reading tracking forms help students stay organized and purposeful during reading workshop or independent reading time.
 Easy-to-use assessment forms are included to ensure student accountability and less teacher marking stress.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 Focus on Writing

-Help your students develop a deeper connection this holiday with a two-week-long middle and high school focused teaching unit.
-Teachers are provided with in-depth, engaging, and relevant multimedia lessons to help their students explore and understand key concepts related to Remembrance Day or Veterans Day.
+Help your students develop a deeper connection this holiday with a two-week-long middle and high school-focused teaching unit.
+Teachers are provided with in-depth, engaging, and relevant multimedia lessons to help their students explore and understand key concepts related to Remembrance Day.
 Written reflections and other written components are an integral part of this unit.
+Find the Remembrance Day resource on Shopify CAD or Teachers Pay Teachers USD.

 Focus on Speaking and Listening